MicrosoftDocs/windows-dev-docs/hub/powertoys/reportbug.md

 PowerToys also generates helpful diagnostic logs about the app's activities which can be added to the bug report to further help identify the issue.
 Right clicking the PowerToys icon in the system tray and selecting **Report Bug** as shown below will generate a `PowerToysReport.zip` file on the desktop, which can then be drag and dropped into the **Steps to reproduce** section of the bug report.

 ![Bug Report Tool](../images/pt-report-bug.png)

+> [!NOTE]
+> When you answer to an issue via e-mail, attachments are not passed to the issue/comment.
+Please open the issue in a browser and upload the attachments there.